The Guilty (2021 film): Production

 In December 2018, it was announced Jake Gyllenhaal had acquired rights to the 2018 Danish thriller film The Guilty, and would star in and produce a remake under his Nine Stories Productions banner, alongside Bold Films.
 In September 2020, it was announced Antoine Fuqua would direct and produce the film, from a screenplay by Nic Pizzolatto with uncredited revisions from Gyllenhaal.
 Later that month, Netflix acquired worldwide rights to the film for $30 million.
 In November 2020, Ethan Hawke, Peter Sarsgaard, Riley Keough, Paul Dano, Byron Bowers, Da'Vine Joy Randolph, David Castaneda, Christina Vidal, Adrian Martinez, Bill Burr, Beau Knapp and Edi Patterson joined the cast of the film.

 Principal photography began in Los Angeles in November 2020, during the COVID-19 pandemic, and lasted for 11 days.
 Three days before production was set to begin, a person in contact with director Antoine Fuqua tested positive for COVID-19.
 Fuqua tested negative subsequently, so the production was still on schedule.
 He directed the entire film from a van called Colorspace with screens that had access to the cameras, maintaining contact with the cast and the crew.

-Release
+Release and reception

 The Guilty had its world premiere at the 2021 Toronto International Film Festival on September 11, 2021.
 It received a limited release on September 24, 2021, prior to streaming on Netflix on October 1, 2021.

 The film was streamed in 69 million households over the first month of its release, and was the top-watched film on the platform in 91 countries.

-Reception
+Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 74% based on 191 reviews, with an average rating of 6.5/10.
 The website's critical consensus reads, "The Guilty is another Americanized remake overshadowed by the original, but its premise is still sturdy enough to support a tense, well-acted thriller."
 Metacritic gave the film a weighted average score of 63 out of 100 based on 35 critics, indicating "generally favorable" reviews.

+Stage version

+In 2026, a stage version of The Guilty opened at the Donmar Warehouse in London.
+The stage adaptation was by Chloë Moss, based on the 2018 screenplay by Gustav Möller and Emil Nygaard Albertsen, and starred Russell Tovey.